 The priests will now be housed at other Province sites throughout the Chicago area and elsewhere, including St. Louis.

 Previously known as the House of Studies, the Priory was sold to Dominican University 10 years ago, but Dominican Friars continued to live and worship there.

 The decision to close the residence hall comes after a “broad assessment” of the Province’s Chicago area properties.

 “Our River Forest history is very important to us,” said the Rev. Charles Bouchard.
 “But we have now rooted our priesthood education programs at Aquinas Institute of Theology in St. Louis.”

-Bouchard said closing the priory will have no impact on the order’s involvement with either Fenwick High School in Oak Park or St. Vincent Ferrar parish on North Avenue.
+Bouchard said closing the priory will have no impact on the order’s involvement with either Fenwick High School or St. Vincent Ferrar parish.

-“These are both very important ministries, and we intend to sustain them long into the future,” Bouchard said.
+“These are both very important ministries, and we intend to sustain them long into the future,” he said.